Big-Nicks-Stock-Tips/SP500_Classfication_Models/README.md

 # SP500_Classfication_Models

-The financial market is constantly evolving, the market participants are constantly learning from the past and adapting their behaviours.
-It is a complex system consists of many non-linear relationships and interactive effects.
+The financial market is constantly evolving, it is a complex system consists of many non-linear relationships and interactive effects.

 In this project I will go over multiple classification algorithms in an attempt to forecast the market.
 Specifically, SPDR S&P 500 Trust ETF (SPY) is picked as a convenient way to analyze the S&P 500.
 Many other related datasets will also be used, such as sector ETFs, foreign exchange rates, commodity futures, and economic data.